oechsler/BareSharp/README.md

 For further information on how MonoGame works, please checkout their online [documentation](http://www.monogame.net/documentation/?page=main).

+*To install the Bare framework simply add all the files from this repos master branch to your project and reference the BareKit shared project in your MonoGame application.*

 To begin, you want to create a custom Entypoint for your game.
 Bares Entrypoint is what is known as the Game class in MonoGame.

 ~~~csharp